Looking for a guide to help you create an effective employee handbook? Then keep reading because this article will show you how to do just that.

 - Company Core Values, Vision, and Mission Statements: Here’s where your employees will learn what your organization is “all about,” and what the team is continuously striving to accomplish and strive for.

-- Statement of Purpose: A message solidifying the “why” behind your employee handbook, allowing your employee to understand the importance of actually reading through and understanding the document as a whole.
+- Statement of Purpose: A message solidifying the “why” behind your handbook, allowing your employee to understand the importance of actually reading through and understanding the document as a whole.

 As applicable, your employee handbook should include information regarding the right for employers to terminate an employee’s contract at any time, for whatever reason.